 EUR-USD Exchange Rate

-U.S. aerospace & defense manufacturers produce the highest trade surplus, year after year, of all manufacturing sectors.
-In 2017, U.S. aerospace exports to Germany amounted to $6.86 billion.
-The trade surplus was USD 3.8 billion, representing a 24 percent increase over 2016 (USD 3.06 billion).
-Aerospace & defense is complemented by homeland security & public safety, an industry spanning across 16 vertical markets with a projected global turnover of USD 400 billion in 2018.
+U.S. aerospace & defense manufacturers produce the highest trade surplus of all manufacturing sectors, year after year.
+According to TradeStats Express - a U.S. Department of Commerce database showing the latest global patterns of U.S. merchandise trade - the 2018 U.S. aerospace exports to Germany amounted to $8.92 billion.
+The trade surplus was USD 6.36 billion, representing a 67 percent increase over 2016 (USD 3.8 billion).
+These figures are in stark contrast to the European statistics stating exports of USD 1.49 billion.
+This is due to a different approach in assessing the sale of sub-systems and components.
+Aerospace & defense is complemented by homeland security & public safety, an industry spanning across 16 vertical markets with a projected global turnover of more than USD 400 billion in 2019.
 U.S. manufacturers are well-positioned to benefit from a robust market growth in Western Europe, especially Germany.

 Germany hosts the world’s third-largest trade show for aerospace & defense (ILA Berlin Air Show), the world’s largest trade show for aircraft cabin interiors (Aircraft Interiors Expo / AIX) and Europe’s largest trade show for general aviation (AERO), making it an ideal platform for U.S. companies to meet with their global partners and buyers.
 The major safety & security shows that are relevant for the German market are held in Essen (Security Essen), but also in London (DSEI) and Paris (Milipol).

 Aerospace is a German Government priority.
 The Federal Ministry of Economic Affairs and Energy (BMWi) lists aerospace as a key industry with high growth rates and a strong industrial core in Germany.
-BMWi’s “Aerospace Strategy” from March 2014 states that the aerospace sector is of particular importance for Germany as an industrial country both technologically and economically.
-Moreover, BMWi has announced the 6th iteration of the Aerospace Research Program—a grant program for aerospace research and technology projects—for the fall of 2018.
+The revised and updated “2018 Technology Strategy of the German Aerospace Industry” builds on BMWi’s earlier “Aerospace Strategy”, underlining the particular importance of the aerospace sector for Germany as an industrial country both technologically and economically.
+Besides aiming at increased competitiveness, the aerospace sector promises to make significant contributions to overarching societal goals, especially with regards to climate, noise and environmental protection.
+Moreover, BMWi has initiated the 6th iteration of the Aerospace Research Program (LuFo)—a grant program for aerospace research and technology projects—in the fall of 2018.
 Best prospects for U.S. exporters exist in the following segments: commercial aircraft, business jets, turboprops, helicopters, UAVs, structures, propulsion systems, subsystems for aerospace vehicles; military aircraft, air defense systems; spacecraft, launch systems, communications systems; access control, identity management, integrated systems, security services.

 Policy Objectives and Challenges